box-key/Subjective-Class-Issue/README.md

 # Citation

-If you would like to cite our paper or use our code, please cite our paper:
+If you would find our paper or codes useful, please cite our paper:
 ```BibTex
 @Article{NemotoShweta20,
   author        = "Kei Nemoto, Shweta Jain",